garethrichings33/Picture-Puzzle2/README.md

 Game checks for completion after each move and congratulates you when done.

-Chosen tiles may be unselected.
+First chosen tile (greyed out) may be unselected.

 Clicking the "New Game" button brings up a randomly selected image.